library(repr)

 "

-<- stan_model(model_code=stan_code) model_categorical
+model_categorical <- stan_model(model_code=stan_code)

-<- capture.output(
+outout <- capture.output(

-outout <- rstan::sampling(
+fit_categorical <- rstan::sampling(

 chains=4,